developerdarsh/stockmgmt/README.md

 	make necessary changes to local to your directory where the files resides.
 Mine were in C:/xampp/htdocs/test/darshit/ Don't forget to add leading and trailing '/', else it won't work as expected.

+3)  'DB' folder has the database dump.
+Please set the database on your local xampp.